cloudinary/cloudinary_android/README.md

     http://res.cloudinary.com/demo/image/upload/abcfrmo8zul1mafopawefg.jpg

 You can also specify your own public ID:

     String requestId = MediaManager.get().upload(uri).unsigned("sample_preset").option("public_id", "sample_remote").dispatch();

 Using `RequestUploadPolicy`, an upload request can be configured to run under specific circumstance, or within a chosen time window:

-The following examples uploads local Uri resource, configured to run immediately (the default), with a maximum of 7 retries, and only on an unmetered network (e.g. wifi):
+The following examples uploads local Uri resource, configured to run immediately (the default), with a maximum of 7 retries, and only on an un-metered network (e.g. wifi):

     String requestId = MediaManager.get().upload(uri)
         .unsigned("sample_app_preset")